 Tasha Namuso: Alright, but you owe me.

 She worked the usual nine-to-five as an accountant for a big architectural firm, older than Rowan and Gabrielle by half a decade.
-He had thought she might’ve been too old to enjoy these games, but the virtual reality tech had attracted people who had never played a game of all ages, of all walks of life.
-Young and elderly alike knew of the words Sortis Online.
-It was a true technological revolution, and Sortis Online was only the first of its kind.
+He had thought she was too old to enjoy these violent games, but this virtual reality tech was apparently drawing in people who had never played anything video related… of all ages, of all walks of life.
+Was this a technological revolution in the making?

 He noticed Gabrielle hadn’t said anything for a dozen messages.
-He spun on his heels, alarmed, but she was in no danger—working on something in the grass.
+Alarm thumped behind his eyes, but she was in no danger—working on something in the grass.
 He asked, “What are you up to?”

-“Marking out foundations for our house?
-You seriously expect a woman to sleep out in the cold?”
+“Marking out foundations for a cabin?
+Do ya seriously expect a woman to sleep out in the cold?”